mlen108/djcroco/README.rst

     {{ obj.document.download_document }}

-Downloads the original document in PDF.
+Returns the original document in PDF format.

+    {{ obj.document.download_thumbnail }}

+Returns a thumbnail of the document's first page in PNG format.

+    {{ obj.document.download_text }}

+Returns the full text from a document.
+Note: This method is available only if your Crocodoc account has text extraction enabled.

 Dependencies
 ------------